MarcPG1905/PooperMC/README.md

 ### Social Stuff
 - A simple friend system with friend requests and not much usage.
-- A simple party system with invites, joining matches together and party chatting.
+- A simple party system with invites, joining matches together, and party chatting.

+### Plugin-Only
+- Optional **Vein-Mining**, which is fully configurable with animation, proper item damage, etc.

 ### Other
 - A global whitelist for the whole proxy, with a command and storage.
-- Join logic to join a gamemode configured in the configuration and also supports a plugin message using `pooper:joining`, for lobby plugins.
+- Join logic to join a game mode configured in the configuration and also supports a plugin message using `pooper:joining`, for lobby plugins.
 - Player-Cache to also have access to offline players instead of only online players.
 - An easy-to-use setup that ships right with the plugin JAR.
 See below for more info!